JetBrains/intellij-sdk-docs/topics/products/clion/clion.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

 [CLion](https://www.jetbrains.com/clion/) is an IntelliJ Platform-based product.
-Plugin projects for CLion can be developed using IntelliJ IDEA with the `gradle-intellij-plugin`.
+Plugin projects for CLion can be developed using IntelliJ IDEA with the [Gradle IntelliJ Plugin](tools_gradle_intellij_plugin.md).

 > Qualifying Open Source projects can [apply for free licenses](https://www.jetbrains.com/community/opensource/) of JetBrains products.
 >